ereslibre/kubernetes-cluster-vagrant/README.md

 The idea behind this project is to create a base box that downloads all the required dependencies.
 This way, it's possible to completely remove network latency (or work completely offline if required) from your workflow.
+Of course it's a goal to automate the whole process completely, allowing for the automation to be disabled in case you as a Kubernetes developer want to perform some steps manually.

 Both single master and multi master deployments are supported.
 In the multi master deployment case, a loadbalancer will be included in the profile, that